 While the other cars in this list must contend with 1.0-litre engines producing between 65 and 80 horsepower, the MG3 comes with a 1.5-liter four-cylinder unit with 106 horsepower.
 This means it can do the 0-60 sprint in about 10.6 seconds.
 Comparatively, none of its rivals can break the 14-second barrier.
 So, if you want something that packs a little more punch when merging on the motorway without breaking the bank, the MG3 should be, at the very least, one of the options on your shortlist.

 Toyota’s sprightly little Aygo received a makeover in 2022, growing larger and riding a little bit taller.
 The crossover trend has taken the automotive market by storm in the past few years, but cars in this segment have usually been classified in a somewhat higher insurance group than the ones we’ve covered so far.
-Starting in insurance groups 5 or 6, the Aygo X is no exception, but it remains the cheapest option to insure in the UK for drivers looking for the added practicality and visibility of a slightly raised platform.
+Starting in insurance groups 5 or 6, the all-new Toyota Aygo X is no exception, but it remains the cheapest option to insure in the UK for drivers looking for the added practicality and visibility of a slightly raised platform.

 Other cheap crossover options in the market, like the Fiat Panda mild-hybrid or the Renault Captur, start at a considerably higher insurance group of 8.
 This positions the Aygo X as a charming and affordable entry point into the mini-SUV market, especially for younger drivers.